rubenerd/rubenerd.com/content/post/2017/apple-september-2017-kit.markdown

 The name is a homage to the original Mac OS X naming scheme, which I kinda like.
 The wireless charging is a solid step, and the A11 sounds impressive.
 About everything else I have reservations.

 The biggest is the inevitable but regrettable switch to OLED.
 These screens are awful for those of us with above average close-distance vision.
 The screen shimmers when we move our eyes across them, and they're grainy as all hell.
 I tolerate it on the watch because I only glance at it, the phone's another story.
 If you tend to use your phones for a few years instead of jumping on the upgrade bandwagon, you'll likely get some serious burn–in on from recurring UI elements too, unless Apple have taken steps to mitigate this, like the old school Apple TV with plasma screens.
 Maybe they have.

-Ditto FaceID, which won't work if you're wearing sunglasses, a hat that casts a deep shadow, or have the phone flat on a table.
-It's technically impressive if it works, but I wouldn't see myself using it; it feels more like a needed-feature to replace the home button, now that the screen covers the whole unit.
+I'm creeped out by FaceID, I tend to either unlock my phones flat on tables, or reaching for the TouchID in my pocket, so I'd probably just disable it.
+It feels like a needed-feature to replace the home button, now the screen covers the whole unit.

 Except, it doesn't.
 The top screen protrusion for the camera and speaker is asymmetric and ungainly, surprising for Apple.
 It also persists during video playback, which is a recipe for serious constipation for OCD sufferers, or those of us who play one on TV.
 Having a permanent black bar flush with that for the indicators would have looked much better.